gauntface/gaunt.dev/content/blog/2012/10/16/building-anymote-jar.md

 ---
 title: "Building Anymote jar"
-excerpt: "The Anymote library for Google TV had a few issues when I tried to build it, so for anyone else trying to do the same, this might have a few helpful tips on getting there."
+description: "The Anymote library for Google TV had a few issues when I tried to build it, so for anyone else trying to do the same, this might have a few helpful tips on getting there."
 mainImage: "/images/blog/2014/06/15/google-tv-remote-app-icon.jpg"
 primaryColor: "#277ce7"
 date: "2012-10-16T15:28:58-07:00"